Anonymous1212144/update2.1/README.md

 The exclamation mark (!) represents a feature that no longer exists and is only in older versions

+- /anger \<mobs to get angry> \<living entity to get angry at>.
+Makes a group of mobs angry at a living entity
+- /angermutual <angry mob 1> <angry mob 2>.
+Make 2 mobs angry at each other
 - *Armour stands now comes with arms on default
 - Bad Omen and Hero of the Village now play an animation when you get it
 - Bane of arthropods now gives arthropods every bad status effect so you can maximize their suffering
 - *Blocks can be placed and broken much faster in Creative mode when the player is moving
 - Books textures now flip on even-numbered pages
+- Camera tilts during death to match player avatar
 - *Camera tilt with the player when using Elytra or Riptide Trident
 - *Chunk loading now uses fog to make it look smoother
 - Feather falling now decreases the ease of trampling crop for each level